oracle/accelerated-data-science/ads/feature_store/docs/source/entity.rst

 Entity
 ********

 An entity is a group of semantically related features.
-The first step a consumer of features would typically do when accessing the feature store service is to list the entities and the entities associated features.
-Another way to look at it is that an entity is an object or concept that is described by its features.
-Examples of entities could be customer, product, transaction, review, image, document, etc.
+An entity is an object or concept that is described by its features.
+The first step when accessing a feature store is typically to list the entities and the entities associated features.
+Examples of entities are customer, product, transaction, review, image, document, and so on.

 Define
 ======

-In an ADS feature store module, you can either use the Python API or YAML to define a entity.
+In an ADS feature store module, you can use the Python API or a yaml file to define an entity.

-With the specified way below, you can define a entity and give it a name.
-A ``Entity`` instance will be created.
+The following example defines an entity and gives it a name.
+An ``Entity`` instance is created.

 .. tabs::